unsw-restech/unsw-restech.github.io/docs/software/others.md

 stata -b do StataClusterWorkshop.do
 ```

-If you wish to load or install additional Stata modules or commands you should use findit command on your local computer to find the command that you are looking for.
+If you wish to load or install additional Stata modules or commands you should use findit command within Stata on your local computer to find the command that you are looking for.
-Then create a directory called `myadofiles` in your home directory and copy the .ado (and possibly the .hlp) file into that directory.
+You should then create a directory called `myadofiles` in your home directory and copy the .ado (and possibly the .hlp) file into that directory.
 Now that the command is there
 it just remains to tell Stata to look in that directory which can be done by using the following Stata command.

 ``` bash